ursulagraber/ursu-playground/workshops/_posts/2020-11-31-en-Vergangene Workshops0.md

 <br>

-*Due to the Covid pandemic, many planned workshops have been canceled since 2020*<br>
+02/2022: Dance improvisation workshop, Ter Civic Center, Girona<br>

-07/2021: "Dance Impro with digital media" as part of the creative week of the BHAK Weiz (Stmk/AT)
+07/2021: "Dance Impro with digital media" as part of the creative week of the highschool BHAK Weiz (Stmk/AT)
 <br>

-09/2020: “Tänzerisches ERLEBEN”, workshop weekend in Graz, in connection with the Steirischen Kulturinitiative.<br>
+09/2020: “Tänzerisches ERLEBEN”, workshop in Graz, in connection with the Steirischen Kulturinitiative.<br>

-01/2020: “Tänzerisches ERLEBEN”, workshop weekend in Graz<br>
+01/2020: “Tänzerisches ERLEBEN”, workshop in Graz<br>

 09/2019:  “Tools for dance improvisation”, course for IG Tanz Steiermark, Graz<br>